 In the case of short, transient events like crush and crash, the element size and time step needs to be much smaller to capture the higher order modes effectively, leading to very large models.
 Explicit solutions are well suited for the models with several hundred thousands of elements with significant nonlinearity.

-The parallel processing capabilities offered by MSC.Software enable you to take advantage of cheaper hardware to gain the most out of your software investments.
+The parallel processing capabilities offered by Hexagon (MSC Software) enable you to take advantage of cheaper hardware to gain the most out of your software investments.
 Making use of MPI (Message Passing Interface) to communicate between multiple processors that may be on shared or distributed memory systems, our technology helps you conduct your virtual tests rapidly.

 The objective of modeling fluids in a structural analysis is to account for the influence of fluid pressures on the structure and for improved accuracy in structural response prediction.
 Structures are generally modeled using Lagrangian scheme where material is tied to a finite element mesh.
 On the other hand, fluids are solved with Eulerian scheme with material being independent of the mesh, but instead flowing through the mesh.
 Dual schemes are required because of the way structures and fluids behave.

 When fluids and structures need to be modeled in a single analysis, the challenge is running these different schemes in a single run.
 This is accomplished through an automatic coupling algorithm, where two meshes – one for structure and another for fluid, exist.
 A coupling surface is created between these two domains which acts as a boundary to the flow of material in Eulerian mesh, while enabling transfer of the stresses to the Lagrangian structural mesh causing it to deform.

 With capabilities that include fluids and gases, explosion in addition to highly nonlinear structural materials, users can simulate complex models like airbags, gas tank sloshing, hydroplaning, underwater explosions, bottle filling etc